universal-ctags/citre/README.md

   ![citre-jump](citre-jump.jpg)

 - `citre-peek`.
-It opens a "peek window" to show the definition.
-Notice the code reading history at the bottom of the peek window:
+It opens a "peek window" to show the definition of a symbol:

   ![citre-peek](citre-peek.jpg)

-  Do you hate having to switch between a lot of buffers and clean up unused ones while reading code?
-The history of `citre-peek` is a tree that you can browse and edit, without leaving current buffer!
+  And there's more.
+Notice the code reading history at the bottom of the peek window.
+Do you hate having to switch between a lot of buffers while reading code?
+With `citre-peek`, you can peek a symbol in the peek window.
+This allows a tree-like code reading history, that you can browse and edit, without leaving current buffer!

 All above screenshots were taken in a huge project (the Linux kernel), and Citre is still fast, because readtags performes binary search on the tags file.